 When the plan was finished, Omar and Clay approached one of Dave’s old friends, Andy Fagg, who was a frequent Circle V customer all those years ago.
 Andy had already discussed the idea with Dave, and once he saw the finished plan he signed on as a partner and started organizing a group of investors.
 Sun King purchased equipment from a now-defunct brewery in Maine and relocated it all to Indianapolis.
 In July 2009, the first kegs of beer rolled out the door for delivery, making Sun King the first full scale production brewery in Indy since Indianapolis Brewing Company closed its doors in 1948.

-Now available on tap and in cans at over 1000 locations throughout Indiana, Sun King has grown into the second-largest beer brewer in the state of Indiana.
-The company's commitment to handcrafted seasonal and specialty beers has been rewarded with multiple medals at the Indiana Brewers Cup, Great American Beer Festival®, and World Beer Cup® competitions.
+Now available on tap and in cans throughout Indiana, Illinois, and Florida, Sun King has grown into the second-largest beer brewer in the state of Indiana.
+The company’s commitment to handcrafted seasonal and specialty beers has been rewarded with multiple medals at the Indiana Brewers Cup, Great American Beer Festival®, and World Beer Cup® competitions.